Minneapolis, Minnesota April 1999

 Being the happy recipient of Wesley’s affection minimized the jitters Carson’s phone call had caused.

-Rising, he looked at me, smiled and then dove in.
+Rising, he gazed into my eyes, smiled, and then dove in.
 He covered my face with fast staccato-like kisses while I closed my eyes and waited for his rambunctious affection to subside.
 I found his enthusiasm so sweet, like a little boy unable to contain his joy.

 People often say, if I only knew then what I know now.
 I say, if I’d known as much then, I would’ve avoided way too much and wouldn’t know now what I know.
 Nor would I have been where I found myself that morning—the object of affection by a man I’d yet to fully discover on a lazy spring morning.
 I had to believe my future held some good possibilities.

-I looked at Wesley each time he surfaced for air between alternating kissing my cheeks and nuzzling my neck, deciding he would be in my life, in some capacity, for a long time.
+When he surfaced for air between alternating kissing my cheeks and nuzzling my neck, I decided he would be in my life, in some capacity, for a long time.
 I couldn’t consider if he’d be the marrying kind and attempted not to think in those terms anyway.
 Marriage hadn’t been so fruitful for me, and Wesley had never been married.
 I needed a new approach, and an unconventional, committed relationship looked pretty damn good.

-Moving on to the sleeping together stage of the relationship, Wesley had called Thursday to ask if I could stay over after his party on Saturday night.
-Not exactly the most romantic offer, but so endearing when spoken by Wesley.
+Moving on to the sleeping together stage, Wesley had called Thursday to ask if I could stay over after his party on Saturday night.
+Not exactly the most romantic offer, but so endearing when spoken by my quirky guy.
 Amazingly, he understood I didn’t do casual relationships, a fact I worked into conversation shortly after we began dating.
 Men rarely, if ever, understand the difference between romance and sex.
-And then to expect them to understand building a relationship slowly, on mutual feelings instead of lust, is like asking a sprinter to walk through his race.
+And then to expect them to understand building a rapport slowly, on mutual feelings instead of lust, is like asking a sprinter to walk through his race.

 “Get moving.”
 One last kiss, and he shoved me hard enough I barely kept myself from falling to the floor.